udacity/create-your-own-adventure/english/marshmallow.md

 As you hold your pot of precious hunny, you begin to [hear an ominous voice...](ominous-voice/ominous-voice.md)

 Honesty in a hard way [Watch it](few-good-men/fgm.md)

+Maybe, just maybe, your not here, and this [isn't happening](https://www.youtube.com/watch?v=lAF8D0ugyVk)